greendavegreen/hyraxDevLauncher/readMe.md

   ssh -i keyPairName.pem ec2-user@XXX.cloud.lnadac.org
 ```

-7. all linux-vms created in AWS EC2 have a default user ec2-user upon creation.
+7. All linux-vms created in AWS EC2 have a default user ec2-user upon creation.
 The public portion of your SSH keypair is injected into this login.

 8. If you placed the private side of your key into .ssh directory already, you can just ssh without other arguments.
 Otherwise, specify the private side of your key using the -i flag.